History of Guyana: The early British Colony and the labour problem

 Political, economic, and social life in the 19th century was dominated by a European planter class.
 Although the smallest group in terms of numbers, members of the plantocracy had links to British commercial interests in London and often enjoyed close ties to the governor, who was appointed by the monarch.
 The plantocracy, including those from Scotland, also controlled exports and the working conditions of the majority of the population.
 The next social stratum consisted of a small number of freed slaves, many of mixed African and European heritage, in addition to some Portuguese merchants.
 At the lowest level of society was the majority, the African slaves who lived and worked in the countryside, where the plantations were located.
 Unconnected to colonial life, small groups of Amerindians lived in the hinterland.
 The British believed that Indigenous people in Guyana would be an important as a form of security "in times of slave uprisings".
 Under the British, the colonies even became probably the biggest cotton producers in the world, something that was only possible because of the basis that was laid during the Dutch colonial era.
 One scholar, Bram Hoonhout, believed that without support from Indigenous groups, there would have been many more uprisings by enslaved people.

 Colonial life was changed radically by the demise of slavery.
 Although the international slave trade was abolished in the British Empire in 1807, slavery itself continued.
 In what is known as the Demerara rebellion of 1823 10–13,000 slaves in Demerara-Essequibo rose up against their oppressors.
 Although the rebellion was easily crushed, the momentum for abolition remained, and by 1838 total emancipation had been effected.
 The end of slavery had several ramifications.
 Most significantly, many former slaves rapidly departed the plantations.
-Some ex-slaves moved to towns and villages, feeling that field labor was degrading and inconsistent with freedom, but others pooled their resources to purchase the abandoned estates of their former masters and created village communities.
+Some ex-slaves moved to towns and villages, feeling that field labour was degrading and inconsistent with freedom, but others pooled their resources to purchase the abandoned estates of their former masters and created village communities.
 Establishing small settlements provided the new Afro-Guyanese communities an opportunity to grow and sell food, an extension of a practice under which slaves had been allowed to keep the money that came from the sale of any surplus produce.
 The emergence of an independent-minded Afro-Guyanese peasant class, however, threatened the planters' political power, inasmuch as the planters no longer held a near-monopoly on the colony's economic activity.